Most leakage is quiet: the second and third touch slip when ownership and timing aren't explicit.

 - Renewals + inbound requests, but quotes/renewals sometimes go quiet

-- Owner/operators who care about predictable operations
+- Owner/operators who care about professional standards and clean handoffs

 - Agencies that prefer measured fixes over “more activity”